+This is a guest post from Lucy Wyndham.
 Social media is meant to unite people from all walks of life yet studies have shown that it often misses its mark, with many users feeling depressed, anxious, and stressed after using it.
 Buddhism has existed for thousands for...read more

-think about starting a practice it seems too difficult or too time consuming.
+Even though you know how amazing meditation is supposed to make you feel, when you think about starting a practice it seems too difficult or too time consuming.
 You feel you will do it when you have more time or when the kids are grown or when you retire.
 We think...read more